Militant ambush kills 12 of polio workers escort in Pakistan

 Polio vaccination teams are frequently attacked, as are government security forces.
 A spokeswoman for UNICEF said it was unclear who was the target on this occasion.

-Some religious leaders have denounced the multi-billion dollar vaccination campaign as a cover for spying or a plot to secretly sterilize Muslim children.
+Some religious leaders have denounced the multi-billion dollar vaccination campaign as a cover for spying or a plot to secretly sterilise Muslim children.

-In a separate incident in western Baluchistan province, a roadside bomb killed three members of a government paramilitary force in Sorab, about 230 kilometers southwest of the provincial capital of Quetta.
+In a separate incident in western Baluchistan province, a roadside bomb killed three members of a government paramilitary force in Sorab, about 230 kilometres southwest of the provincial capital of Quetta.

 Baluchistan, a mineral-rich and dirt-poor province, is home to a bloody separatist insurgency, other militant groups, drug lords and government-backed death squads.